clberube/ip-vae/README.md

 ```

 ### Basic denoising
+In this example we show how to denoise a decay curve.
+IP-VAE forward passes are stochastic.
+Doing a single pass will provide varying results.
 ```python
 # Denoise decay with a forward pass
 output = model.forward(xn)  # returns (xp, mu, logvar)